Ehcks/CyberCodeOnline/contribution/item/community-lore/README.md

 ## Guildline
 1. Please dont make overly long lore
 2. Stay immersive and lore friendly
-3. The file format is Markdown, you may use editor such as https://stackedit.io/app# to help you edit the files
+3. The file format is Markdown, you may use editor such as https://stackedit.io/app# to help you edit the files.